Sections B & C will meet weekly Monday through Thursday from 9:00 to 10:00 a.m. in Room 305.

 There once was a time when a sufficient answer would have been, "Because the professor requires it."
 But, as parents quickly learn and law students soon come to appreciate, an answer such as that simply generates another question, "Why?"

 First, because the process of briefing significantly aids your understanding of the case and provides a foundation for critiquing the decision.
 It disciplines your reading.
-In effect, the briefing process compels you to read with a check list of questions that you will be asking the judicial opinion to answer.
+In effect, the briefing process compels you to read with a mental check list of questions that you will be asking the judicial opinion to answer.
 A "canned" brief, or a brief written by some other student obviously lacks this benefit.

 Second, as you brief the cases on a daily basis, you are compiling an invaluable source for review and reference when you prepare for the examination in this course and, later, for the bar examination.